 Rebecca Edelberg, MPH

-Irina is the Finance Coordinator at Alosa Health.
-She is administering the flow of revenue and expenses, monthly reconciliations, financial reporting, and participates in the audit and budgeting processes.
-Irina has been working in non-profit accounting for eleven years, has a BS in Mathematics from the University of Bucharest, Romania, and currently pursuing a degree in Finance and Accounting Management at Northeastern University.
-She enjoys mathematical challenges and outdoor activities in the beautiful Boston area.
+Irina administers the flow of revenue and expenses, monthly reconciliations, financial reporting, and oversees the audit and budgeting processes.
+Irina has been working in non-profit accounting for eleven years.
+She has a degree in Mathematics from the University of Bucharest, Romania, and is currently pursuing a degree in Finance and Accounting Management at Northeastern University.
+She enjoys mathematical challenges and outdoor activities in the Boston area.

 Dan is the Business and Program Coordinator at Alosa Health.
 He graduated summa cum laude with a BA in English from the University of New Hampshire.
 His past work experience includes event planning and sponsorship negotiations, primarily in the medical education and biotech fields.
 In his free time, Dan plays guitar in a local band and enjoys traveling abroad.